Isotonic propensity score matching: Proofs

 \subsubsection{Proof of (ii)}

-Part (i) shows that all the changed treatment variable are clustered in the first and last group.
-Therefore, for $k=2,3,\dots,K-1$, the statements of Propositions \ref{prop:disjoint-grouping} and \ref{prop:matching-score} (i) hold true, and we only need to show it also holds for $k=1$ and $K$.
-Since the proof is similar, we only show the case of $k=1$.
+Part (i) shows that all the changed treatment variables are clustered in the first and the last group.
+Therefore, for $k=2,3,\dots,K-1$, Part (ii) holds by the same arguments for Propositions \ref{prop:disjoint-grouping} and \ref{prop:matching-score} (i), so it remains to show the cases for for $k=1$ and $K$.
+Since the proof is similar, we only present the proof for $k=1$.

 By using $N_{1}\geq\lfloor N^{2/3}\rfloor$ from Part (i), it holds that for each $i=1,\ldots,N_{1}$,